Ranjit-Develops/Ranjit-EMS-bag/README.md

 | Preview:- https://youtube.com/watch?v=ZWsk1eNjMPE&si=EnSIkaIECMiOmarE|
 # Information
 * A Script That Would Allow Ems To carry a Their Job Bag
+* Now you can set money in config to be deducted in cash if bag opened ( can be false or any number)

 # Required
 Add this to **qb-core/shared/items.lua**